If you buy through external links, we may earn a small affiliate commission. Read our affiliate disclosure in full.

 - The cica complex recovery component of the moisturizer may make the moisturizer appear heavier than other moisturizers, which is excellent for a night cream but may feel too thick for daytime use.

 The Philosophy Nature in a Jar moisturizer functions as nourishing to the skin, improving tone and texture to restore its barrier and resilience.
-Its ingredients, such as cica cryoextract, are antioxidants, while cryoextraction preserves vitamins from plants and aids in enzyme preservation to benefit the skin.
+A good choice for conditioning dry skin to limit future breakouts.

 The best moisturizer for: